 But what do these laws say?
 Can Virginians possess marijuana for recreational use legally?
 Or will they continue to be limited to medical cannabis?

-More importantly, what does marijuana legalization in Virginia mean for business operators?
+More importantly, what does adult-use and medical marijuana legalization in Virginia mean for business operators?

 Interested in expanding your adult-use or medical marijuana business in Virginia?
 Northstar is here to help!